 The most important question for most our new archers; when can I shoot?
 Club times are as follows:

+You may shoot at other times.
 Despite these set times, it is likely that you will find an experienced archer at the field all weekend and most weekdays.
 In fact, you will probably have met some on your beginners course.
 Please feel free to arrange with these archers times when you can shoot.

 Archery is an individual sport where you compete against yourself as much as others.
 In order to assess your progress you will need to record your scores – this is done by shooting recognised GNAS or FITA rounds which can be submitted to our records officer in order to improve your handicap and/or classification.